 In the revision process of the GSTC Destination Criteria in 2019, two public consultations took place with a wide call to the public to participate (call #1, call #2): 22,180 accumulative recipients of our newsletters, members’ bulletins, media/press list, and invitations to those specifically signed for updated about the GSTC Criteria Revision.
 This also includes a list of 177 NTOs and 135 Trade Association; 10,300 accumulative impressions on social media GSTC official pages (not including other shares in groups and by other organizations and individuals).
 These numbers do not include promotion by partners of GSTC such as PATA, WTTC, IUCN, etc.

-The consultation process also included a dedicated workshop at the GSTC2018 Global Conference in Botswana (150 delegates from 26 countries) – “Working Session on GSTC Destination Criteria Revision”; as well as a dedicated workshop at the 2019 GSTC Asia-Pacific Conference in Thailand (250 delegates from 25 countries) – “Working Session on GSTC Destination Criteria Revisions”.
+The consultation process included expert institutional support of the revisions for the sections of the Criteria relating to their expertise: WWF, IUCN, ECPAT, and ICOMOS, among others.
+The process also included a dedicated workshop at the GSTC2018 Global Conference in Botswana (150 delegates from 26 countries) – “Working Session on GSTC Destination Criteria Revision”; as well as a dedicated workshop at the 2019 GSTC Asia-Pacific Conference in Thailand (250 delegates from 25 countries) – “Working Session on GSTC Destination Criteria Revisions”.
 Both workshops had active and diverse participation that included government officials, private sector, and community-based organizations.